Adan Canto, ‘The Cleaning Lady’ and ‘Narcos’ actor, dies at 42

-Canto passed away on Monday after a private battle with appendiceal cancer, a representative told Nexstar Media Inc., the parent company of KTLA 5 News.
+Canto passed away on Monday after a private battle with appendiceal cancer, a representative told Nexstar, the parent company of KTLA.

 “Adan had a depth of spirit that few truly knew.
 Those who glimpsed it were changed forever,” read a statement.
 “He will be greatly missed by so many.”